-The town of Bor has long been known as a rich mining town, the town of copper because ore has been mined there since the Roman era.
-After the liberation of Serbia from the Turkish government, mining was given a new momentum and Catholic experts and workers started to arrive to town.
-They were German, French, Polish, Italian… and later Croatian, Slovenian…
+The town of Bor has long been known as a rich mining center, the town of copper, as ore has been mined there since the Roman era.
+After the liberation of Serbia from Ottoman rule, mining was given a new momentum and Catholic experts and workers started coming to town.
+Germans, the French, the Polish and Italians were coming too and later Croatians, Slovenians etc.

-The first parish foundations had already been established by the Apostolic administrator of Catholics in Serbia and Niš, pastor Ferdinand Hrdy, but he could not build churches or appoint pastors (in the early twenties).
+The first foundations of the parish had already been established by the apostolic administrator of Catholics in Serbia and parish priest from Niš, Ferdinand Hrdy, but he could neither build churches nor appoint parish priests (in the early twenties).

-The establishment of the Archdiocese of Belgrade and Bor on 1 January 1928 by separation from Niš, an independent parish was established, and they chose St. Louis the King as their patron.
-Management of the parish was entrusted to the French priest – monk Assumptionist Privat Bellard.
-There were a lot of French in the mine at the time, so the choice of the priest and the Protector were quite understandable.
-Assumptionists stayed there until 1943.
-That same year, 1928, a small church was built as a temporary building, but it, with constant repairs, has remained so until today.
-Next to the little church there is a parish house.
-It was built by Chrisostom Louis Monnie, the second priest.
+Upon establishment of the Archdiocese of Belgrade, an independent parish was established in Bor by its separation from Niš on January 1, 1928 and they chose St. Louis the King as their patron saint.
+Management of the parish was entrusted to a French priest – a monk the Assumptionist, Privat Bellard.
+There were a lot of French workers in the mine at the time, so ordination of the priest and selection of Patron were quite understandable.
+The Assumptionists stayed there until 1943.
+In 1928, a small church was built as a temporary building, but the church, with constant repairs, has remained like this until today.
+There is a parish house next to small church.
+It was built by Chrysostom Louis Monnie, the second parish priest.

-Restoration of the church, just the way it looks now, was carried out from 1992 to 1993.
-Later, further renovation of retaining wall and the facade was done and installation of central heating (1999), and now the extension of the sacristy is being planned.
+Restoration of the church, as it looks now, was carried out from 1992 to 1993.
+Further renovation of retaining wall and the facade was done later, then installation of central heating in 1999 and the extension of the sacristy is being planned now.

-According to the statistics of 1996, there were about 1000 believers in the parish of Bor, while about twenty children and young people attended catechism.
+According to the statistics from 1996, there are about 1000 believers in the parish of Bor, while about twenty children and young people attend catechism.

 About 50 believers take part in the Sunday Holy Masses.

-The most important celebration of the parish of Bor are:
+The most important celebrations of this parish are the following:

-– St. Louis, the patron of the parish – 25 August and
+– St. Louis, the patron saint of the parish – August 25 and

-– St. Barbara, patroness of miners – 6 August.
+– St. Barbara, patroness saint of miners – August 6.
 This day has especially been celebrated since the arrival of a large group of Polish miners in 1996.
-They then donated a beautiful statue of their patron saint, made from coal to the church in Bor.
+They donated a beautiful coal statue of their patroness saint to the church in Bor.

-Nearby coal mines are Avramica, Vrška Čuka, Lubnica, Bogovina, Rtanj … and copper mines Majdanpek, Boljevac, Žagubica, Negotin and Kladovo branches of Bor, i.e. Zajecar parish.
-None of them has its chapel, but masses are often served in Catholic homes, especially in Majdanpek and Negotin, and for believers and pastors they are a special experience.
+There are coal mines nearby: Avramica, Vrška Čuka, Lubnica, Bogovina, Rtanj, as well as copper mine Majdanpek, which are along with Boljevac, Žagubica, Negotin and Kladovo branches of Bor, i.e. Zaječar-based parish.
+None of them has its own chapel, but masses are often served in Catholic homes, especially in Majdanpek and Negotin, and these are unique experiences both for believers and parish priests.

-In 1860, a French priest Esprit Dalton built a church for the needs of French miners and founded a mission.
+In 1860, a French priest Esprit Dalton built a church for French miners’ needs and founded a mission.